 Business travel is an integral part of completing the company’s work; this includes taking national or international trips with the intention and schedule to complete such business.
 This includes attending meetings, conferences and product launches that are relevant to your company’s work.
-When you travel for business, your company will cover all the costs, from accommodation to transportation, and any extra money you might spend in relation to finishing the company’s business will be refunded back to you after you return.
+When you travel for business between major hubs like NYC and Boston, reputable movers Boston to NYC can smoothly handle corporate relocations.
+Hence normally when you travel for business, your company will cover all the costs, from accommodation to transportation, and any extra money you might spend in relation to finishing the company’s business will be refunded back to you after you return.
+For employee relocation between major hubs like Boston and NYC, specialized movers Boston to NYC eliminate headaches around moving household goods.
+Of course this differs in regions and countries – hence it good to check with local carriers and see prices.

 The Business travel statistics in this article will put this form of travelling into perspective, especially how the Covid-19 pandemic affected it and how the global market is bouncing back.